Asphyxiation Drowning Accident Compensation

 According to figures from 2012 and 2013, the Health and Safety Executive revealed that 3% of all employee fatalities over the five preceding years were caused by asphyxiation or drowning, especially in Industries which involve working in confined spaces such as farming and agriculture.

 Although accidents which involve asphyxiation are relatively rare, nonetheless when they do occur they can be extremely serious.
-Asphyxiation is considered fatal as it is characterised by the lack of oxygen to the body, if Asphyxiation is not dealt with promptly it can lead to serious injuries such as brain damage and even death.
+Asphyxiation is considered fatal as it is characterised by the lack of oxygen to the body.
+If Asphyxiation is not dealt with promptly it can lead to serious injuries such as brain damage and even death.

 Compressive asphyxia: This is a type of asphyxiation caused by compression to the chest, thus the lungs are unable to fill with oxygen, ultimately meaning that the victim is unable to breathe.

-Asphyxiation and agriculture:
+Asphyxiation and agriculture

 In a work environment, one of the most common types of asphyxiation accident occurs when one enters a restricted space without realising the atmosphere is hazardous.

-For example, in a slurry pit on a farm dangerous chemicals and gases such as hydrogen sulphide can be released.
+For example, in a slurry pit on a farm, dangerous chemicals and gases such as hydrogen sulphide can be released.
 It cannot be identified as it is odourless at high levels of exposure.
 The effects of it can disable the nervous system and cause the victim to collapse, become unconscious and even cause death.

-Grain bin deaths:
+Grain bin deaths

-Workers whose task may include clearing a blockage can become trapped if the obstruction unexpectedly clears and the material floods out on top, trapping them causing compressive asphyxia.
+Workers whose task may include clearing a blockage can become trapped if the obstruction unexpectedly clears and the material floods out on top, trapping them and causing compressive asphyxia.
 Therefore, it is imperative that employers and farmers provide the key safety equipment as well as grain bin rescue equipment.
 It is the responsibility of the employer to carry out all necessary grain bin safety checks for its employees.

-Silos, slurry stores or pits accidents:
+Silos, slurry stores or pits accidents

-Accidents in Silos, Slurry stores or pit areas are often because of the lack of oxygen to the body (Asphyxiation) which can consequently lead to farm workers becoming unconscious.
+Accidents in Silos, Slurry stores or pit areas are often because of the lack of oxygen to the body (Asphyxiation) which can consequently lead to farmworkers becoming unconscious.
 Employees can die due to downing or asphyxiation if they fall into a pit or silo.

 Slurry pits also comprise poisonous chemicals and emit toxic fumes, thus those required to work around these zones must be provided with suitable protective equipment and sufficient health and safety training.

-How can Grieves Solicitors can help:
+How can Grieves Solicitors help